LouisCAD/LouisCAD/README.md

 You can find me on Kotlin's Slack under the same name, and you can reach me on Twitter (DMs open to date).

+### My Resume

+I now have a Resume (made in Kotlin with Compose for Web), which you can check at [github.com/LouisCAD/ResumeComposition](https://github.com/LouisCAD/ResumeComposition).

 ### There's more about me